MileHacker Logo

 Inter-Island Ferries

 Boa Vista has limited overseas sea arrivals.
-No direct international ferry services arrive to Boa Vista.
+No direct a ferry to another country services arrive to Boa Vista.
 However, inter-island ferries operate from other Cabo Verde islands, like Santiago, São Vicente, and Sal, to Boa Vista.
 These services can be irregular and prone to delays, so check schedules and reliability beforehand.
 The main port for these ferries locates in Sal Rei.

 Ferry Travel Tips

-• Verify ferry schedules and reliability, as they can be prone to delays.
+• Verify ferry times and reliability, as they can be prone to delays.

 • The main port for inter-island ferries is in Sal Rei.